mfein357/Globe/README.md

 Technology: Truffle (a development framework for Ethereum), Bootstrap, Solidity, Javascript, and HTML.

-btw - I know you must be thinking whats with the name pet-shop-tutorial?!
+btw - I know you must be thinking what's with the name pet-shop-tutorial?!
 It is actually from the truffle framework.
 It allowed me to create a sample dapp pretty quickly.

 BUT the project should run if you follow this tutorial: http://truffleframework.com/tutorials/pet-shop